Tamadaramya/Mini-CRM-Application/README.md

 5. Verify API calls are reaching the backend (Network tab)

 ---
+features that will be added in future:
+1.notification
+2.export
+3.email sending

 Perfect for development portfolios, learning purposes, and as a foundation for commercial CRM systems.